[john innes centre, norwich/DEPARTMENT OF BIOCHEMISTRY, UNIVERSITY OF OXFORD]

 BIOSYNTHESIS OF RIBOSOMALLY SYNTHESIZED ANTIBIOTICS

-A large group of bacterial antibiotics are produced by enzymatic transformations of ribosomally-synthesized precursors.
+A large group of bacterial natural products are produced by enzymatic transformations of ribosomally-synthesized precursors.
 Such compounds are termed "RiPPs" for ribosomally-synthesized post-translationally modified peptides.
+Some RiPPs are antibiotics, others could be virulence factors ore even provide chemical defense against phages.

-YcaO enzymes are responsible for peptide backbone modifications in RiPPs: conversion of amino acids into heterocycles and thioamidation (replacement of peptide bond oxygen by sulfur).
-Peptide bonds are generally very stable and difficult to chemically modify, but YcaOs do so easily.
-YcaOs are capable of modifying virtually any substrate peptide bearing a correct recognition sequence, making them highly valuable for industry.
+RiPP biosynthetic enzymes assemble into large complexes that could introduce peptide backbone modifications in RiPPs: conversion of amino acids into heterocycles, thioamidation (replacement of peptide bond oxygen by sulfur), or even folding peptides in 3D threaded lasso structures.
+In principle, RiPP proteins are capable of modifying virtually any substrate peptide bearing a correct recognition sequence, making them highly valuable for industry.
+However, we lack a good understanding of how these systems work and how they could be engineered.

-We work with microcin B17 and klebsazolicin RiPP systems to unravel the mechanistic details of YcaO-catalysed reactions.
+We work with microcin B17, klebsazolicin, streptolysin S and lasso peptides RiPP systems to unravel the mechanistic details of how the biosynthetic systems assembly and function.

 2